 What Is Concept Generation?

 Product concept generation is a process that starts with a list of parameters set by the customer regarding his needs and specifications.
-Based on the requirements, concept generation helps to pinpoint a variety of possible solutions and ideas that answers those needs.
+Based on the requirements, concept generation helps to pinpoint a variety of possible solutions and ideas that answer those needs.

 Many engineering companies tend to overlook this phase because it may seem like a waste of time.
 It’s easier to run away with the first idea and start the design process.

-However, looking at the problem from different angles can result in concepts that you may not have come up without some deep thinking.
+However, looking at the problem from different angles can result in concepts that you may not have come up with without some deep thinking.
 Hence, it is a crucial part of the product development process.

 Concept generation for product planning may be viewed as a similarly effective and forward-thinking mechanism as lean manufacturing is for production and concurrent engineering for the whole product development process.
 A systematic approach to the different sides of a product journey pays dividends at the end.